Zomb1342/Spira-Unleashed/README.md

 Final Fantasy X External Hack I am writting in C++.
-It is far from finished.
+Some features work but it is far from finished.

 Simple menu is made through input / out of the console.